-- Be super excited not to worry about last spring frost.
-Our last frost is May 20th although it’s often end of April.
-Early May I always expect a frost and have heavy weight row cover handy to cover plants if needed.
+- Our last frost is May 20th although it’s often end of April.
+Early May I always expect a frost and have row covers ready if needed.

-- Keep an eye for bolting plants and pests.
+- Keep an eye for bolting plants and try to prevent aphids and cabbage worms.
 Constant vigilance is the best gardening technique!

-- Sow flowers for companion planting and to attract beneficial insects and bees.
+- Companion planting flowers and herbs to attract beneficial insects and bees.